AI Summary of Peer-Reviewed Research

 Key points

-• The authors say the findings may support policy, discourse studies, translation studies, and cross-cultural communication.
+• The authors say the findings may help policy formulation, translation studies, and cross-cultural communication.

 Disclosure